DevSecOps: How GitHub Bridges the Gap Between Security and Development

 Tighter partnerships between the two teams can allow organizations to deliver better, safer products faster, but how can this work in the real world?

-At HackerOne’s recent 2021 Security@ conference, we spoke to Mike Hanley, CSO at GitHub.
 As a company that prizes security while serving tens of millions of developers worldwide, GitHub has spent years bringing security into development workflows.
-During a Fireside Chat, Mike explained GitHub’s approach to DevSecOps and what organizations can do to improve the security of internally developed code.
+In a conversation with Mike Hanley, CSO at GitHub, he explained GitHub’s approach to DevSecOps and what organizations can do to improve the security of internally developed code.
+Here's what we learned.

 Changing the Security Narrative